 It Didn't Start Out As Dollywood

 Putting a theme park in Pigeon Forge wasn’t quite Dolly’s idea.
 The park that started it all, Rebel Railroad, was originally opened on the same land in 1961.
 In 1970, the park was purchased by another agent and re-named Goldrush Junction.
 The theme park changed hands again in 1976, and this time was dubbed Silver Dollar City.
 Dolly finally got involved in 1986, and the name was changed to Dollywood.

-I can remember Dollywood’s opening weekend in May of 1986.
-Even though I was just a little girl at the time, I recall the entire Pigeon Forge Parway as a parking lot.
-Apparently, traffic was stopped for 6 miles down U.S.-441 on the park’s opening weekend and 1.34 million visitors came during the park’s first 5 months.
+Think Parkway traffic is bad now?
+It was worse on opening weekend.
+Creator and founder of PigeonForge.com Jessica Bookstaff Doppelt remembers the entire Pigeon Forge parkway being a parking lot.
+Traffic was stopped for 6 miles down U.S.-441 on the park’s opening weekend and 1.34 million visitors came during the park’s first 5 months.
 Now, about 2.5 million folks come each year.